Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/date_mocker.md

 }
 ```

-It resolve the 1 sec problem, when time change between many classes function of time which aren't called at same second : time is created at service construction and won't change.
+It resolves the 1 sec problem, when time changes between many classes function of time which aren't called at same second : time is created at service construction and won't change.

 ## Date mocking system

 Use a provider for current date allows mocking into unit tests, but in current testing ?

-Clock component implements a magic parameter for request and a magic option for console commands to mock date directly from execution, to test à specified date.
+Clock component implements a magic parameter for request and a magic option for console commands to mock date directly from execution, to test a specified date.

 Examples :
 ```sh